Medroxyprogesterone acetate: Side effects

 In women, the most common adverse effects of MPA are acne, changes in menstrual flow, drowsiness, and can cause birth defects if taken by pregnant women.
 Other common side effects include breast tenderness, increased facial hair, decreased scalp hair, difficulty falling or remaining asleep, stomach pain, and weight loss or gain.
+Long term use is associated with meningioma (a benign growth of the membrane surrounding the brain.) and this has been the subject of lawsuits.
 Lowered libido has been reported as a side effect of MPA in women.
 DMPA can affect menstrual bleeding.
 After a year of use, 55% of women experience amenorrhea (missed periods); after two years, the rate rises to 68%.
 In the first months of use "irregular or unpredictable bleeding or spotting, or, rarely, heavy or continuous bleeding" was reported.
 MPA does not appear to be associated with vitamin B_{12} deficiency.
 Data on weight gain with DMPA likewise are inconsistent.

 At high doses for the treatment of breast cancer, MPA can cause weight gain and can worsen diabetes mellitus and edema (particularly of the face).
 Adverse effects peak at five weeks, and are reduced with lower doses.
 Less frequent effects may include thrombosis (though it is not clear if this is truly a risk, it cannot be ruled out), painful urination, headache, nausea, and vomiting.
 When used as a form of androgen deprivation therapy in men, more frequent complaints include reduced libido, impotence, reduced ejaculate volume, and within three days, chemical castration.
 At extremely high doses (used to treat cancer, not for contraception) MPA may cause adrenal suppression and may interfere with carbohydrate metabolism, but does not cause diabetes.

 When used as a form of injected birth control, there is a delayed return of fertility.
 The average return to fertility is 9 to 10 months after the last injection, taking longer for overweight or obese women.
 By 18 months after the last injection, fertility is the same as that in former users of other contraceptive methods.
 Fetuses exposed to progestogens have demonstrated higher rates of genital abnormalities, low birth weight, and increased ectopic pregnancy particularly when MPA is used as an injected form of long-term birth control.
 A study of accidental pregnancies among poor women in Thailand found that infants who had been exposed to DMPA during pregnancy had a higher risk of low birth weight and an 80% greater-than-usual chance of dying in the first year of life.
 There were noticeable adverse effects to the cardiovascular system of those who took the treatment.
-It was also found that after the user had stopped taking the treatment, bone density changes were observed The formation of meningiomas due to the treatment have been the subject of lawsuits.
-Blood pressure changes were observed in addition to bone density changes.
+It was also found that after the user had stopped taking the treatment, bone density changes were observed Blood pressure changes were observed in addition to bone density changes.